omidsakhi/mdqn-caffe/README.md

 # Multi-Agent Deep Q Learning With Caffe

-The goal of this project is to develop a multi-agent deep Q learning enviroment and front-end agents on the browser and Caffe as the back-end server.
+The goal of this project is to develop a multi-agent deep Q learning enviroment with front-end agents on the browser and Caffe as the back-end server.

 Inspired by [ConvNetJS Deep Q Learning Demo](http://cs.stanford.edu/people/karpathy/convnetjs/demo/rldemo.html) and [muupan/dqn-in-the-caffe](https://github.com/muupan/dqn-in-the-caffe).
 This project is a replicate of the ConvNetJS demo and uses some of the algorithms from the original demo.